cwitkowitz/guitar-transcription-with-inhibition/README.md

 The corresponding [JAMS](https://jams.readthedocs.io/en/stable/) annotations will be placed under ```<base_dir>/jams```.

 #### Computing Inhibition Weights
-The process to compute inhibition weights for an arbitrary collection of symbolic tablature data involves extending the ```SymbolicTablature``` dataset wrapper and employing an ```InhibitionMatrixTrainer```.
+The process for computing inhibition weights for an arbitrary collection of symbolic tablature data involves extending the ```SymbolicTablature``` dataset wrapper and employing an ```InhibitionMatrixTrainer```.

 Please see ```acquire_dadagp_matrix.py``` and ```acquire_guitarset_matrices.py``` under ```guitar_transcription_inhibition/inhibition``` for examples on how to compute inhibition weights for [DadaGP](https://github.com/dada-bots/dadaGP) and [GuitarSet](https://guitarset.weebly.com/), respectively.

 #### Using Proposed Output Layer
-The proposed tablature output layer can be initialized as an instance of ```torch.nn.Module``` as follows:
+The proposed tablature output layer can be initialized as follows:
 ```
 from guitar_transcription_inhibition.models import LogisticTablatureEstimator